Hamicch/hamicch/README.md

 Hey there 👋

-I'm a software engineer and UX designer who specializes in front-end development.
+I'm a software engineer and self-proclaimed UX designer who specializes in front-end development.
 I create beautifully-simple, innovative, and accessible websites.
 I make it my priority to translate user-centered designs in to pixel-perfect websites or applications that run very fast.

 Want to know more about me?
 [Check out my linkedin.](https://www.linkedin.com/in/sanusihayatu/)